AdolphusEnvy/Master-thesis-project/Master thesis timeline.md

 In the meeting, we talked about three kinds of topics:
 * develop the systems utilizing GPUs.
 * the efficient computing
-* modeling for pulsar searching on other systems for comparison with current approach
+* modeling for pulsar searching on other systems for comparison with the current approach
 * plus fast serialization for spark

-Later Jason provided more speific topics.
+Later Jason provided more specific topics.
 Then I picked the calibration one.
 The calibration project was originally formalized as below:

 It is about calibration for radioastronomy observations.
 Today, such calibration is often done on a single machine with GPUs.
 To parallelize this, we are looking at two options in this project, a traditional MPI solution, and a solution using spark.
 Spark is not really a logical choice however, something like Ibis (developed at the VU) would make more sense.
 This project would be about porting the current spark version of the code to Ibis, and performing a comparison between this new solution and the spark and MPI ones.

-## Till Nov 16th, Reading literatures
+## Till Nov 16th, Reading literature
-Three literatures were :
+Three kinds of literature were :
 * Ibis: a Flexible and Efﬁcient Java-based Grid Programming Environment
-	* the technology selection and details of Ibis
+	* The technology selection and details of Ibis
 * Real-World Distributed Computing  with Ibis
-	* an overview of ibis
+	* An overview of ibis
 * Towards Jungle Computing with Ibis/Constellation
-	* an use case of Ibis/constellation
+	* An use case of Ibis/constellation

-Besides, because i took course parallel programming practical, I have already practiced a little on Ibis.
+Besides, because I took course parallel programming practical, I have already practiced a little on Ibis.

-## Nov 27th, Meeting for calibration use case and procedure
+## Nov 27th, Meeting for the calibration use case and procedure
 Participant: You Hu, Jason Maassen and Faruk Diblen There are two parts:
 ### The project content
 The idea of the project is to utilize Ibis/Constellation for calibration.
-The solution is to invoke calibration tool(implemented by C/C++, consider it as black box) parallelly.
+The solution is to invoke the calibration tool(implemented by C/C++, consider it as black box) parallelly.
 Three options are JMI, JNA and system call.

 The existing implementations are based on Spark and MPI.
-We can make comparison among three of them.
+We can make comparison among the three of them.

 To potential difficulties are data locality, job schedule, and perhaps fault tolerance.
 We can learn those points from Spark or any existing systems.

-One point that I forgot to ask is that whether there is requirement for real time processing and streaming processing.
+One point that I forgot to ask is whether there is a requirement for real-time processing and streaming processing.

 ### About the procedure
 * Supervisor/examiner at university